DataDog/integrations-core/postgres/README.md

 Get metrics from PostgreSQL in real time to:

 - Visualize and monitor PostgreSQL states.
-- Received notifications about PostgreSQL failovers and events.
+- Receive notifications about PostgreSQL failovers and events.

 ## Setup